 iCalendar2web takes the following parameters:

-: takes a RegExp to filter the name of the meetupshow_from_to
+• filter: takes a RegExp to filter the name of the meetup

-: when set, this changes the default table columns fromdate time to
+• show_from_to: when set, this changes the default table columns from

 date time

-will show up to 5 events per category with the table columns
+• will show all events with the table columns

 date time

-will show up to 5 events that include 'retreat' in the title with the table columns
+• will show up to 5 events per category with the table columns

 date time